 Cautions with other medicines

-- steroid tablets
+- steroid tablets such as prednisolone

 Mixing senna with herbal remedies and supplements

 Tell your doctor if you're taking any remedies containing liquorice root.

 It is not possible to say if herbal remedies and supplements are safe to take with senna.
 They're not tested in the same way as pharmacy and prescription medicines.

 HealthUnlocked contains information from NHS Digital, licensed under the current version of the Open Government Licence